Instructional Innovation and Engagement

 Lower Course Material Costs for Students

-- Inclusive Access Program through the CSU Bookstore: Providing first-day access to digital course materials at a reduced cost.
+- Day-One Access Program through the CSU Bookstore: Providing first-day access to digital course materials at a reduced cost.

 - Transitioning from Print Textbooks to Electronic Text through Unizin: Colorado State University’s membership in the Unizin Consortium provides access to the digital version of your textbooks at significantly reduced cost to students.
 Through the Redshelf eReader Platform, students have first-day access to course materials.
 Contact Stan Kruse for more information.